 Now it’s ready to go in the oven!
 Pop it in there and set your timer for 25 minutes.
 When the timer goes off after 25 minutes, remove it from the oven and baste it if there are enough juices (eventually there will be).
 Flip it over.
 This is the secret to getting an evenly roasted and properly cooked chicken.

 Pop it back in the oven and set the timer for 25 minutes again.
 Same thing: when timer goes off, baste it again thoroughly, and flip it back over.
 Take the temp now to see where it’s at.
 You want to remove the bird at 160 – 165 degrees.
 Place the thermometer between the breast and the thigh, like so.

 Get it good and in there, but don’t hit any bones.
 And anytime you have it out of the oven, baste it.

 It should be ready sometime between 60-90 minutes.
 As mentioned, start checking it after 50 minutes to an hour and then check its temp every 10-15 minutes, and remove it from the oven when it’s 165.
 Tent it with foil and let it rest for 20 minutes.
 It’s done!

 You can pour the juices into a saucepan and add some chicken stock and about 1 tbsp flour (I use this gluten free flour mix) and whisk thoroughly if you wanted to make your own gravy.

 Carve it and serve.

-I often serve with carrots I roast in the skillet with the chicken and make roasted Brussels sprouts separately.
-You could also throw sliced fennel bulbs and onions, garlic, and/or parsnips in the skillet, but be careful not to overcrowd it.
+I serve it with carrots I roast in the skillet with the chicken and make roasted Brussels sprouts separately.
+You could also throw sliced fennel bulbs and onions, garlic, and/or parsnips in the skillet, but remember not to overcrowd it.